Shade: Wrath of Angels: Plot

 The game follows an unnamed male protagonist, who receives a letter from his estranged brother, 'B'.
 In it, B claims to have discovered an important archaeological site somewhere in Europe, which appears to be ancient.
 However, upon arriving at the town indicated in the letter, the protagonist finds it completely deserted.
 He makes his way to the hotel where B was staying at; a note left behind by B directs him to a nearby church.
 Armed with a pistol, the protagonist encounters zombies, and also starts seeing visions of fire and demonic creatures.

 At the church, the protagonist descends into the crypt below, which contains the archeological site.
 The protagonist finds no trace of his brother, but discovers a mysterious orb, which he picks up.
-A figure engulfed in mist appears in front of him, introducing herself as the Angel of Faith, one of Holy Four - a group of angels deposed by the ancient gods.
-She explains that the orb is, in fact, her heart, and tasks the protagonist with releasing the other three angels, trapped in parallel worlds they each once ruled over.
-In return, she promises to bring back B, who has fallen under the curse of the gods; she also states that B has initiated the ritual of merging the four worlds together, and is therefore the only one who can complete it.
-Overwhelmed by the angel's revelations, the protagonist agrees to do as told.
+A figure engulfed in mist appears in front of him, introducing itself as the Angel of Faith, one of Holy Four - a group of angels deposed by the ancient gods who feared their combined power.
+The angel explains that the orb is, in fact, its heart, and tasks the protagonist with releasing the other three angels, trapped in parallel worlds they each once ruled over.
+In return, the angel promises to bring back B, who has fallen under the curse of the gods; it also states that B has initiated the ritual of merging the four worlds together, and is therefore the only one who can complete it.
+Indifferent to the angel's revelations, but willing to do anything to save his brother, the protagonist agrees to do as told.
 To aid him in his quest, the angel assigns him a demonic servant, and also grants him an enchanted sword.

-Guided by the Angel of Faith, the protagonist uses an ancient monolith called Nefandus to enter each of the worlds, where he locates the orb-like hearts of the other three angels.
+Guided by the Angel of Faith, the protagonist uses an ancient monolith called Nefandus to enter each of the parallel worlds, where he locates the hearts of the other three angels.
 The three worlds are as follows: